Just like you would the car, prepare the pond or aquarium before you go on holidays so you don't come back to disaster!

 Don't add auto fish feeders, unless you are prepared to buy an expensive one, most we have found clog, moisture gets into the food after a short amount of time and the food starts to stick together within the feeder.
 If you are going to add one to your pond or tank, buy it well before you leave and test it out for a few weeks.
 The only feeders we have found to be any good for longer than 2 days are commercial grade, which are very expensive.

-Do pre pack food for your koi and goldfish in resealable bags with the correct amount of daily food for your neighbour or friend to feed to the pond fish.
+Do pre pack food for your koi and goldfish in resealable bags with the correct amount of daily food for your neighbor or friend to feed to the pond fish.

-Don't leave all the food out for your friend or neighbour to feed to the pond, They will feed to much and send the pond water off.
+Don't leave all the food out for your friend or neighbor to feed to the pond, They will feed to much and send the pond water off.

-Do ask you friend or neighbour not to turn off pond pumps or power to the aquarium.
+Do ask you friend or neighbor not to turn off pond pumps or power to the aquarium.